SwiftyJax/foxhole-stockpiles/README.md

   --image your_screenshot.png
 ```

+The scanner will automatically:
+- Detect and identify all items in the stockpile
+- Extract quantities using OCR with the custom Renner font model
+- Output structured JSON data with items, quantities, and metadata

 ## Core Dependencies

 - **Image Processing**: OpenCV (opencv-python), NumPy
+- **OCR**: Tesseract OCR with pytesseract Python wrapper
 - **Data Handling**: Pydantic v2 for validation
 - **Development**: Ruff (linting), MyPy (type checking), Pre-commit hooks